Advancing NNP Training in Atlanta

 Purpose

 The cost of Neonatal Nurse Practitioner programs can be a significant barrier to entry for many qualified candidates.
-The Fund is specifically designed to help "bridge the gap" for qualified candidates who otherwise would be financially unable to attend an NNP degree program.
+The Fund is specifically designed to help "bridge the gap" for qualified candidates who otherwise would be financially unable to attend an NNP program.
 Even if you have never previously considered pursuing an NNP degree, talk with folks you work with - nurse managers, nurse educators, and existing NNPs - to see if this might be a good fit for you.

 About Dr. Allison Rose

-The Fund was created to honor the legacy of Dr. Allison Thomas Rose.
-From medical school onwards, Dr. Rose received all of her medical training at Emory, including appointments as Pediatric Chief Resident from 2016-17 and Co-Chief Fellow (Division of Neonatology) from 2019-20.
-From 2020-25, she served as an attending in neonatology at all three Emory/CHOA NICUs.
+Dr. Allison Rose also served as the Associate Medical Director for the NICU at Grady Memorial Hospital.
 Her clinical research focused on necrotizing enterocolitis (NEC) and the NEC Society recognizes this work through the Allison Rose Advocacy Scholarship.
 Dr. Rose was a committed advocate for infant and maternal health.
 Her work with the Georgia Chapter of the American Academy of Pediatrics led to nearly $500,000/year being allocated to the 2022-23 Georgia state fiscal budget for Medicaid coverage of donor human milk for inpatient use in premature infants.

 Eligibility Requirements